How

 750 sidecar is better built by a shop in Beijing

-than one from the “factory”.
+than one from the “factory” in the countryside.
 Having

 been to all the shops in Beijing, there is no